sdbrody/crosserville-toolkit/README.md

 - Flip grid horizontally, vertically, or diagonally.
 - Rotate grid 90 degrees clockwise or counter-clockwise.
 - Flip contents of across or down slots.
+- Button in Fill pane to accept all single options
+- Button in Fill pane to accept a single slot from a suggested fill

 ## Installation